 To report a crime or an emergency, anyone can call 610-558-5555.
 Calling this number will connect the caller to the Campus Safety Communications Center which will generate an immediate response.
 In the event of a serious crime or other emergency, students, staff, faculty, and visitors may also call 911.
 Delaware County has a 911 system in place for police, fire, and medical emergency calls.

-All students, faculty and staff must register their motor vehicle (car, truck, motorcycle) with Campus Safety in order to legally park on University property.
+All students, faculty and staff must register their motor vehicle (car, truck, motorcycle) with Campus Safety to legally park on University property.
 Failure to display a registration permit on the vehicle shall subject the vehicle to ticketing and/or towing.
-This requirement will be enforced at all times.
+This requirement will always be enforced.
 Failure to register a vehicle will result in a fine of $20 per offense.

 Parking permits may be obtained from the Campus Safety office located at the Rocco A. Abessinio Building in room 123.
 Campus Safety officers are available to assist with vehicle registration during the day and evening hours.
 Monday through Friday.
 For additional information, call Campus Safety at 610-558-5555.